• Skip to primary navigation

 Make the icing

-• Whisk everything together until combined.
-If it’s too runny, add some more powdered sugar.
-If it’s too thick, add a tiny amount of milk, half a teaspoon at a time, until you get the desired consistency (see the pictures in the post).
+• If it's too runny, add some more powdered sugar.
+If it's too thick, add a tiny amount of milk, half a teaspoon at a time, until you get the desired consistency (see the pictures in the post).

 • Add a bit of gel food coloring (if using).
 I like to swirl it in with a toothpick.